LOGO

 BIO: Maria Paola Bonacina is Professor of Computer Science at the Università degli Studi di Verona, where she conducts research in automated reasoning, including theorem proving, SMT, and their applications.
 Her many contributions include the CDSAT framework for SMT and the SGGS method for first-order theorem proving.
 Her research has been funded by Italian and EU agencies, and lately by an Amazon Research Award.
 Maria Paola visits regularly SRI International, and she was Visiting Research Scholar at the Isaac Newton Institute (University of Cambridge) and at Microsoft Research Redmond.
 She was also Visiting Professor at the University of Manchester and at TU Dresden.
 Prior to joining U. Verona, Maria Paola was first Assistant Professor and then Associate Professor at the University of Iowa, where she received NSF RIA and CAREER Awards and a Dean Scholar Award.
 Her education includes Laurea and Doctorate from the Università degli Studi di Milano, then a PhD from the State University of New York at Stony Brook, followed by postdoc’s at the Argonne National Laboratory and at INRIA Lorraine.
 Maria Paola loves reading the classics and history, listening to early and baroque music, going to theatres and museums, and travelling.

-Kuldeep Meel, National University of Singapore
+Kuldeep Meel, University of Toronto

 3. Formal Methods for Trusted AI